chaochen25/comic-finder/README.md

-# Marvel Comic Release Tracker (MVP)
+# Marvel Comic Release Tracker

-Browse Marvel releases by week (Wed→Tue), search titles, and view details with cover art.
+A full-stack web application to browse and search upcoming and recent Marvel comic book releases, displayed in a weekly grid format.
+Data is fetched from the ComicVine API and stored locally for fast browsing.
+The project was supposed to use Marvel's API, but currently it is down.

 ## Features
 - Pick a **Wednesday** to see that week’s releases